vpavlenko/study-music/research/product_ideas.md

 - 12-coloring of sheet music and sheet music videos using OMR.
 Maybe using peachnote dataset

 - Drum patterns from MIDI: exploration

+- Endless carpet for Sega Genesis: how to make an instrument from the entire corpus